-Financial statements are prepared using the accrual basis of accounting for the three defined benefit pension plans.
+Financial statements are prepared using the accrual basis of accounting for the three parts of the defined benefit pension plan.
 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions are recognized when due and a formal commitment to provide the contributions has been made.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plans.